thunderseethe/thunderseethe.github.io/content/posts/simplify-base.md

 }
 ```

-For each variable in `other.vars`, we attempt to insert it into `self.vars`
+For each variable in `other.vars`, we attempt to insert it into `self.vars`:
-If it's not present, we can simply insert it as is.
+* If it's not present, we can simply insert it as is.
-If it is present, we match on our two occurrences to combine them:
+* If it is present, we match on our two occurrences to combine them.

-If one of our occurrences is `Dead`, we take the other occurrence.
+When one occurrence of our match is `Dead`, we take the other occurrence.
 ```rs
 (Occurrence::Dead, occ) | (occ, Occurrence::Dead) => occ,
 ```
-`0 + x` (or `x + 0`) gives us `x`.
+`0 + x` (and `x + 0`) gives us `x`.
 Similarly, if one of our occurrences is `Many`, the result is `Many`:
 ```rs
 (Occurrence::Many, _) | (_, Occurrence::Many) => Occurrence::Many,
 ```

-When two `Once` occurrences meet, we mark that variable `Many`:
+Two `Once` occurrences meeting is where we actually update:

 ```rs
 (Occurrence::Once, Occurrence::Once) => Occurrence::Many,
 ```

+Merge works on occurrences from disjoint IR sub-terms.
+If the same variable occurs once in both terms, that's two occurrences, spelled `Many`, for the overall IR term we're constructing.
 We can cover the rest of our cases with one branch, marking the variable `Many`.

 ```rs